thetumbled/Practical-Optimization-of-Apache-Pulsar/README.md

 For commercial use or other authorizations, please contact the author at thetumbled@apache.org.

-If you find any issues while reading the article, you are welcome to submit a PR or issue on GitHub: https://github.com/thetumbled/Practical-Optimization-of-Apache-Pulsar.
+If you find any issues while reading the article, you are welcome to submit a PR or issue on GitHub: [Practical Optimization of Apache Pulsar](https://github.com/thetumbled/Practical-Optimization-of-Apache-Pulsar).
+I will be grateful for your star on my GitHub repository\~

+If you are interested in exploring more topics, feel free to leave a message to let me know, and I will consider incorporating new topics into the book.

 ## Subscription
 The release of new articles will be announced on the WeChat public account and X platform.
 You are welcome to follow my WeChat public account and X account to receive the latest content in a timely manner.